dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/layout.md

 ## Media Queries and Breakpoints

 Use `em` for media query sizing for best overall browser support.
-Read [more abouts units](/uilib/usage/best-practices/for-styling#units)
+Read [more about units](/uilib/usage/best-practices/for-styling#units)

 ### Media Queries Examples